SaiketTewary/myRetail/README.md

 	Will return ProductId's created to test out the Service

 - To get a product Price for a specific currency.
-Default it will return the USD price for the product and if the product id is available in Redsky
+Default it will return the USD price for the product and if the product id is available in Redsky.
+  If a prodcut id isn't available in Redsky , it will not return price record .
+  Try product ID - 13860428

 	GET /products/{id}